LinkedIn 101 – The Basics That Every Business Professional Needs to Know

 Many professionals fall into the trap of creating a profile and stopping there.
 To really take advantage of LinkedIn as a networking tool, it is essential that you take advantage of the social aspect of this social network.

 As we mentioned earlier, LinkedIn comes complete with the ability to post content to your personal profile for your network to see (and also share content directly with groups, which we'll talk about later).
 You can share valuable articles and news stories written by others, though it is even better if you share your own valuable content - like a blog post, or a video.

-Key Note: Notice which word we emphasized there?
-Value is important in these posts, as these are displayed directly on your profile.
-Funny jokes, sports rants, pictures of your kids and more simply don't belong on LinkedIn.
+Key Note: Notice which word we keep emphasizing?
+Value is important in these posts.
+When you create native LinkedIn posts, they’re housed forever on your profile.
+When you share outside links, these updates end up in the feeds of your professional connections.
+When you post, always have an intention in mind, and think about your audience.
+Funny jokes, sports rants, pictures of your kids and other highly personal updates simply don't belong on LinkedIn.
 Keep that stuff to your personal Facebook page.
-LinkedIn posts should be strictly professional and in some way communicate the value you present as an industry professional or the value that the company you work for presents to its audience.
+LinkedIn posts should be strictly professional and in some way communicate the value you present as an industry professional, or the value that the company you work for presents to its audience.